Sonia Lawson: Synopsis

 Following this episode, she explored her relationship with her mother, who had suffered Graves' disease and depression, and the drawing "Gallant Child" depicts this theme.
 Another study Lawson developed was of night reading and writing: linking both her mother Muriel, who would stay up into the early hours with books, pen and ink, together with a trio of paintings depicting the Brontë sisters: Homage to the Brontës.

 When well enough she accepted a commission by the Imperial War Museum to record the British Armies of the Rhine Exercise "Operation Lionheart" Wesphalia, Germany.
 A permanent collection of her work is now at the Imperial War Museum.

 In 1989 Lawson was commissioned by the Archbishop of Canterbury to produce a painting for the Pope in celebration of the ecumenical accord.
 The picture is now held in the Vatican.
 The same year saw Lawson begin to work as a visiting tutor at the Royal Academy Schools, a role she continued for a further 15 years.
 In 1990 Lawson's mother Muriel, suffered a debilitating stroke and Sonia became the full-time carer for her until Muriel's death in 1995.
 Lawson's work developed a new structure after this major loss.
-She painted "Herd", 1996 using what Lawson calls "runes" and searching for a "plump rigorous minimalism".
+She painted "Herd", 1996 using what Lawson called "runes" and searching for a "plump rigorous minimalism".

 Equine figures are cut Into the surface of the canvas in Herd.
 The work can be read as abstract tonal blocks from a distance or hold a figurative narrative when studied closely.
-Lawson states:
+Lawson stated:

-In 2009, Lawson was diagnosed with Parkinson's disease, however she continues to paint in her Bedfordshire studio.
+In 2009, Lawson was diagnosed with Parkinson's disease, however she continued to paint in her Bedfordshire studio.